chrisMartinezDev/django-job-board-web-application/README.md

 ### Instructions

 1. Clone the public GitHub repository
+2. Checkout the origin/develop branch
+3. Open a terminal in VS Code - if you are not using VS Code as your IDE, open a terminal in the directory where the repository is located
-2. Run the following commands in your terminal
+4. Run the following commands in your terminal
-- pip install django (run if not installed on your local machine)
+- pip install django (run if Django is installed on your local machine)
+- python manage.py makemigrations
 - python manage.py migrate
 - python manage.py runserver
-3. Ctr + click the url that is generated in the terminal
+5. Ctr + click the URL that is generated in the terminal
+6. (Optional) Log in to the admin dashboard to view the model objects being save to the database

+### Admin Login

+Username: Admin <br>
+Password: Admin